batteries-included/batteries-included/static/src/content/technical_design/major_parts_install.md

 - `kube_resources` is the code for templatizing the desired resource state in Kubernetes.
 So this contains the code that says current databse settings have an image version at `Foo,` create a Pod with image `Foo.`
-- `kube_ext` is code to make dealing with Kube more palatable.
 - `kube_services` is the code that runs every OTP genserver interacting with Kubernetes.
 So watching state and putting it into ETS, or pushing a snapshot or desired state to Kubernetes.